zebreus/build-scripts/README.md

 Then you can run `make all` to build all wheels and libraries.

+### Patches

+For the most part we try to keep patches to a minimum and contribute changes back upstream if they provide any additional value besides adding WASIX support.

+Patches are mostly applied to make existing build processes that don't support a WASI target work.
+In the rare cases where software uses features that are not available in WASIX we might also patch it to add workarounds/remove broken code paths.
+We try to keep software as vanilla as possible.

+One exception is `numpy` where we have a special patch that helps when building other crates.
+More on that below.

 ### Versions

 Here is a list of the versions of the wheels and libraries that are included in this package: